IMMM-SFA/Ferencz_et_al_2026_ER_Water/README.md

 | GeoPandas | 0.9.0 | https://geopandas.org/ | geospatial visualization |

 ## Reproduce my experiment
-Fill in detailed info here or link to other documentation to thoroughly walkthrough how to use the contents of this repository to reproduce your experiment.
-Below is an example.

 1. Install the software components required to conduct the experiment from [contributing modeling software](#contributing-modeling-software)
-2. Download and install the supporting [input data](#input-data) required to conduct the experiment
+2. Download the supporting [input data](#input-data) required to conduct the experiment
 3. Run the following scripts in the `workflow` directory to re-create this experiment:

 | Script Name | Description | How to Run |